If you’re a vegetarian, there’s no need to worry about going hungry at the local restaurants in the Roanoke Valley in Virginia’s Blue Ridge.

 Send your tastebuds on a journey to India by trying the lunch buffet at Taaza in Roanoke’s Historic Grandin Village.
 Though the dishes rotate, the buffet always includes a vegetarian curry, marinated vegetables, multiple salads, chutney, and a lentil-based dish, as well as rice and garlic naan.
 Ingredients such as chickpeas, cauliflower, and tofu pair wonderfully with the unique Indian spices and sauces.

 What to Order: Dragon’s Tooth Sandwich

-Wildflour Market & Bakery offers an assortment of vegetarian-friendly options, but we recommend the Dragon’s Tooth sandwich, named after the iconic local spot on the Appalachian Trail.
+Evie's Bistro and Bakery (formerly Wildflour Market & Bakery) offers an assortment of vegetarian-friendly options, but we recommend the Dragon’s Tooth sandwich, named after the iconic local spot on the Appalachian Trail.
 This popular sandwich is packed with veggies and flavor, featuring baked eggplant medallions that are coated with parmesan cheese and topped with sauteed peppers, mushrooms, red onion, tomato, provolone cheese, lettuce, ranch dressing and secret sauce.
-It’s also served on Wildflour’s fresh-baked bread.
+It’s also served on the restaurant's in-house, fresh-baked bread.

 What to Order: Pad Mee

 Did you know you can have authentic Laotian cuisine in Virginia’s Blue Ridge?!
 Thai Oudone Valley Grill has a Laos section of its menu, in addition to Thai and Chinese dishes.
 For vegetarians, the Pad Mee is a fantastic option.
 It’s a noodle dish prepared with bok choy, Asian broccoli, carrots and cabbage.

 What to Order: Special Dishes featuring Locally-Sourced Vegetables